 Ambiguity signal

 "The pace is fast, the role is new, so there is only so much structure and enablement Clay can offer at this stage.
 There is still a lot of building happening in terms of operational structure and process, so you need to be comfortable with ambiguity and building as you go."
 (Glassdoor review, 2025.)
-This is the org a first CPO walks into: no inherited PM process, no established product rituals, no product culture to maintain – only one to build.
+The First Round Review profile (June 2026) corroborates this from the inside: Clay operated without formal budgets, expense policies, or a traditional leadership hierarchy in its formative years – using a DRI model and an act-first-inform-after culture.
+That culture attracted exceptional talent and moved fast.
+It also means the org's operating rhythm was never built around formal product process.

 Product signal

 "Teams don't know what each other are working on, and Product hasn't figured out how to bridge the gaps."
 (Glassdoor review, 2025.)
 This is the most analytically relevant line in all 75 reviews.
-It describes a cross-functional coordination failure at the product layer – exactly the gap a CPO is hired to close.
-It also confirms that the org already feels the absence, even if it hasn't named it as a CPO-shaped problem yet.
+It describes a cross-functional coordination seam at the product layer – the kind that shows up when a company scales from 160 to 770 people this fast without formal product process.

 If this was worth your time, let me know.